open-telemetry/opentelemetry-specification/specification/trace/api.md

 These functions MUST delegate to the `Tracing Context Utilities`.

-## SpanContext
+## Span Identifiers

-A `SpanContext` represents the portion of a `Span` which must be serialized and propagated along side of a distributed context. `SpanContext`s are immutable.
+These parts of the span serve to identify it, both in-process and remotely.
+They are immutable pieces of the `Span`, as opposed to the data collecting [span operations](#span-operations).

-The OpenTelemetry `SpanContext` representation conforms to the [W3C TraceContext specification](https://www.w3.org/TR/trace-context/).
+These identifiers conform to the [W3C TraceContext specification](https://www.w3.org/TR/trace-context/).
 It contains two identifiers - a `TraceId` and a `SpanId` - along with a set of common `TraceFlags` and system-specific `TraceState` values.

 `TraceId` A valid trace identifier is a 16-byte array with at least one